-This is a report on how the 115th Congress has dealt with questions involving Wall Street and the financial industry.
+This is a report showing how the 115th U.S. Congress dealt with questions involving Wall Street and the financial industry.

-The votes described and tabulated here are, in the first place, a record of the actions of individual lawmakers confronted with a set of specific choices.
-Taken together, though, they also reveal a disturbing pattern-the willingness of a great many current members of Congress to heed the financial industry's demands, with little or no thought given to the interests of consumers, borrowers, or investors, or to the stability, transparency, and accountability of the financial sector.
-In addition, the votes also reflect the unconscionable willingness of many lawmakers to enable racial discrimination in lending, and the extraction of wealth from working people, particularly people of color.
+The votes described in the following sections, and tabulated in the online appendices, represent a record of the actions of individual lawmakers confronted with a set of specific choices.
+Taken together, though, they also reveal a disturbing pattern-the willingness of a great many members of the 115th Congress to heed the financial industry's demands, in detriment to the interests of consumers, borrowers, or investors, or to the stability, transparency, and accountability of the financial sector.
+In addition, the votes also reflect the unconscionable willingness of many lawmakers to enable racial discrimination in lending, and the extraction of wealth from people of color.

-Since the reforms of 2010, the financial lobby has continued to push for deregulation, claiming that the Dodd-Frank Act and other rules have damaged the economy by putting a crimp on lending.
+Since the regulatory reforms of 2010, the financial lobby has continued to push for deregulation, claiming that the Dodd-Frank Act and other rules would damage the economy and job creation by putting a crimp on lending.
 That story is a sham.
-Banks and financial enterprises have prospered.
-Lending growth has been robust.
+The postcrisis regulatory framework have supported the second-longest economic expansion in U.S. history and the lowest unemployment rate since 1969.
+The post-crisis requirements did not impair bank lending either, with loans increasing steadily above its long-term average.
+All while banks enjoy record profits and other financial companies continue to prosper.

 Nevertheless, throughout the post-crisis period, a striking number of lawmakers have been prepared to do Wall Street's bidding and parrot its baseless claims.
-This has been especially true in the House of Representatives and above all among members of the House Committee on Financial Services.
-Year after year, that committee has churned out legislation that would hamstring regulators, help banks enrich themselves at the public's expense, and make it easier for mortgage lenders, payday lenders, and credit card companies to stick people, especially customers of color, women, and women of color, with hidden fees and unexpected charges.
+This was especially true in the House of Representatives and, above all, among members of the House Committee on Financial Services of the 115th Congress.
+Throughout the 115th Congress, that committee churned out legislation that would hamstring regulators; help banks enrich themselves at the public's expense; and make it easier for mortgage lenders, payday lenders, and credit card companies to stick people-especially customers of color, women, and women of color-with hidden fees and unexpected charges.

-The committee chairman, Rep. Jeb Hensarling (R-TX-5), combined some of the worst of these proposals into a 600-page bill that would effectively demolish the most important post-crisis regulatory reforms and in many areas make financial oversight weaker than it was in the runup to the financial crisis.
-In March 2017, the House of Representatives approved Hensarling's "Financial CHOICE Act" in an essentially party-line vote, with Rep. Walter Jones (R-NC-3) as the only Republican navsayer.
-Although the bill failed to gain any traction in the Senate, it signified the almost unlimited willingness of the House majority to erode or eliminate a vast swath of critical regulatory safeguards and let the financial industry have its way, even if it means allowing fraud and abuse to proliferate.
+Early in the Republican tenure, the (now former) Committee Chairman, Rep. Jeb Hensarling (R-TX-5), combined some of the worst of these proposals into a 600-page bill that would effectively demolish the most important post-crisis regulatory reforms and in many areas make financial oversight weaker than it was in the run up to the last financial crisis.
+In March 2017, the House of Representatives approved Rep. Hensarling's "Financial CHOICE Act" in an essentially party-line vote, with Rep. Walter Jones (R-NC-3) as the only Republican naysayer.
+Although the bill failed to gain any traction in the Senate, it signified the almost unlimited willingness of the 115th House majority to erode or eliminate a vast swath of critical regulatory safeguards and let the financial industry have its way, even if it meant allowing fraud and abuse to proliferate.

 From 2011 through 2016, such proposals had little chance of being signed into law.

 The lawmakers who backed them were doing so mainly to send a message, or, more precisely, two messages.
 They were telling regulators to tread more lightly in their interpretation and enforcement of the rules, and they were telling their friends in the financial world to keep the campaign cash coming.